BambooPalace/htx-assignment/README.md

 A lightweight evaluation pipeline for testing a mock end-to-end chat system (`/chat`) and an OpenAI-compatible judge model (`/model`).

 ## Author's notes
 When using LLM as a judge, it s key to ensure this step is trust worthy and accurate.
 In reality it will take some time to choose a suitable evaluating model and fix a prompt template.

 A real person need to act as the expert judge of the accuracy of this step, by manually label the prediction against the expected answers with ~ 5-10% of test dataset.
 You dont need to start with a best reasoning model for this step as it depends case by case on the data complexity.
 A working LLM model to achieve your desired accuracy (>95%) against the human labelor is sufficient.

-In this demo, i m unable to demonstrate above process due to the assumptions the model and evalaution prompt is fixed.
+(In this demo, i m unable to demonstrate above process due to the assumptions the model and evalaution prompt is fixed. )

+It s worth mentioning it s key to ask LLM judge to output binary labels instead on scores on scales, which cause instability due to model indeterministic nature.
+Use majority votes out of multiple runs also help to reduce the output randomness.

 ## What it does